lovelock/HyLog/README.md

-## About HyLog

-HyLog stands for High Performance PHP log.
+## Hylog - A HYgh Performance Logger for PHP as an Extension

-HyLog is a flexible and high performance PHP extension for logging, which is compatible with [PSR-3](http://www.php-fig.org/psr/psr-3/).
+A flexible and high performance PHP extension for logging, which is compatible with [PSR-3](http://www.php-fig.org/psr/psr-3/).

+## Requirements
+- PHP 7+

 ## Features